jbellogo/Notes/content/Logistic Regression.md

 It outperforms most models in binary classification tasks.

-also supports  multiclass classification but it often runs into convergence issues and will usually not outperform more complex, and uninterpretable, models like [[Regression Trees]], [[Neural Networks]], etc.
+also supports  multi-class classification but it often runs into convergence issues and will usually not outperform more complex, and uninterpretable, models like [[Regression Trees]], [[Neural Networks]], etc.

+# Interpretability
 Logistic regression is an interpretable model, unlike a random forest, which is more of a black-box method. the name regression comes from the RHS of the following equation, as you must assume a linear relationship $X \vec \beta$, note that like any [[Regression]], $X$ can be transformed to achieve  [[Regression#Polynomial|polynomial regression]]